 - Keep your hands off the chips in the betting box until the hand dealt is over.

 - If you are new to the game, avoid sitting on the last seat at the table as this means you will be the last to play before the dealer.
 It could put you at a disadvantage when players notice that they are losing money because of your mistakes.

 - If you wish to leave the table and then return, you can ask the dealer to mark your spot.
 A clear disk is placed in your betting box to signify that the seat has an occupant.

 - Don’t be the guy who is drunk and disorderly at the table.
 Everyone wants to have a good time and you shouting and messing up the table just kills everyone’s night.

 Basic Strategy of Online Blackjack

 If you are wondering whether you should learn how to play blackjack, the answer is yes.
-The game is great because it allows players to challenge themselves mentally with each game.
+As an online casino game is great because it allows players to challenge themselves mentally with each game.
 A blackjack player will always evolve with each game they play, whether a win or loss.
 Start studying today and see how fast you grow.